A guide to Belgian taxes with information on tax rates, VAT, exemptions and taxes in Belgium for foreigners, plus other payable taxes in Belgium.

-You will typically receive a tax return around May–June (déclaration/aangifte) relating to the previous year’s income.
+You will typically receive a tax return around May-June (déclaration/aangifte) relating to the previous year’s income.
 This must normally be returned by the end of June, although you will find the exact date on your tax return.
-If you use the ‘Tax-on-Web’ online filing system, you are traditionally allowed some extra time.
-Non-residents file their return at the end of September/beginning of October.
+If you use the Tax-on-Web online filing system, you are traditionally allowed some extra time.
+Non-residents file their return at the end of September or beginning of October.

 Paying taxes in Belgium

-If you are an employee then your employer will deduct your income tax (impôt des personnes physiques or personenbelasting) from your salary on a monthly basis, which is known as the Précompte Professionnel/Bedrijfsvoorheffing.
+If you are an employee then your employer will deduct your income tax (impôt des personnes physiques or personenbelasting) from your salary on a monthly basis, which is known as the Précompte Professionnel in French or Bedrijfsvoorheffing in Dutch.
 Similarly, self-employed workers or paid company directors have to pay monthly tax in advance via a collecting agency or bank.

 If you are non-resident with Belgian-earned income, you have to inform your competent tax collectors’ office, who will send you a tax return every year.
 You can also pay by post or online.
 The deadline for paying online is usually later than the postal deadline.